jmico/beekeeper/examples/basic/README.md

 This example uses the internal ToyBroker to allow being run out of the box.

 To run this example on a fresh install of ActiveMQ just set `use_toybroker` to false in config file `pool.config.json`.
 Also ensure that `host` addresses in `bus.config.json` and `config.js` match ActiveMQ one.

-**WARNING:** A fresh install of ActiveMQ is completly open and does not provide any kind of security.

 ### RabbitMQ setup